Infineon/mtb-example-btstack-freertos-hello-client/README.md

 The user button on the board is configured to trigger an interrupt on the falling edge.
 The user button has two functions based on the duration of button press by the user.
 An on-board LED indicates the type of button press.
 1. Short button press: Press and release the button quickly to start high duty scanning.
 2. Button press for 10 seconds: Press and hold the button for 10 seconds to erase the bond information from flash memory of the device.
-The on-board LED starts blinking for 5 more seconds to indicate when to release the button to enter this mode.
+The onboard LED will be constantly turned ON for first 5 seconds and it will start blinking for 5 more seconds to indicate that the device is entering new mode.

 **Note:** The device has to be disconnected from the peer client device before erasing the bond information from flash memory.